-DCA Service Administrators are authoritative for any discretionary bans.
+DCA Service Administrators are The Operations Team having been consulted, the PMA is authoritative for any discretionary bans.
 Such bans are usually put in place in order to ensure compliance with certificate usage as defined in section 1.4.
 When an IdP is banned from the service, it is no longer considered a valid authority to issue assertions and may no longer act as a Registration Authority.